reciprocalreviews/reciprocalapp/DESIGN.md

 - Sam gets the URL of the volunteer page and sends an email through various social media platforms, inviting people to review
 - One reviewer receives the link and already has an ORCID account, and just indicates `preferred` for the experience report track, up to 4 papers total.
 - Another reviewer recieves the link and doesn't have an ORCID account, but creates one, and then logs in to indicate `if necessary` on research, up to 5 papers.
-- After volunteering stabilizes, Sam exports a CSV of all of the volunteers, sort it by track roles, and uses the reviewer expertise and preferences to manually decide which tracks to assign individuals to.
+- After volunteering stabilizes, Sam exports a CSV of all of the volunteers, sorts it by track roles, and uses the reviewer expertise and preferences to manually decide which tracks to assign individuals to.
 He then imports subsets of the spreadsheet into EasyChair to create the reviewer set for each track.
-He then sends a message to everyone asking them to check their assignment and notify him if they are no longer able to complete their commitment.
+He then sends a message to everyone asking them to check their assignment and notify him if they are no longer able to complete their volunteer commitment.

 ## An annual conference invites program committee members